zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

     *NSEC3PARAM Query Gives NSEC NODATA* set are empty, then output *[DS10_HAS_NSEC3]* with the name server IP addresses from the sets.

-14. Create a list of the name server IP the *NSEC3PARAM In Answer* set or in the *NSEC Query Gives NSEC3 NODATA* set (or both).
+14. Create a list of the name server IP in the *NSEC3PARAM In Answer* set or in the *NSEC Query Gives NSEC3 NODATA* set (or both).
 Create a second list of the name server IP in the *NSEC In Answer* set or in the *NSEC3PARAM Query Gives NSEC NODATA* set (or both).
 If both lists are non-empty then output *[DS10_INCONSISTENT_NSEC_NSEC3]* with both the lists.